-When the water dips below 50 degrees on most bodies of water is the best time to start looking at night fishing.
+When the water dips below 50 degrees on most bodies of water is the best time to start looking at night fishing for walleye.
 As the lakes begin to cool, focus on bait to find and develop a plan to trick walleyes.

 Cool temps generally means everything needs to be slowed down, even if you are trolling.
 A passerby might think you are rigging, and the pace often feels like being stuck in molasses.